freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/top-rank-per-group.md

 `topRankPerGroup(1, data, 'genre', 'rating')`

-The function should return an array with an array for each group containing `n` objects.
+The function should return an array with an array for each group containing the top `n` objects.

 # --hints--